Iser Lubotzky: The German invasion of the Soviet Union

 In June 1941, Nazi Germany invaded the Soviet Union and soon captured Vilnius.
 A ghetto was established in the city and Jews captured for labor were taken by force to the Ponary massacre.
 Iser and his brother Yitzhak fled the ghetto just before one of those actions but returned to it later.
-Lubotzky joined the United Partisan Organization (Fareynikte Partizaner Organizatsye; FPO), the secret underground that was set up in the ghetto and fought against the Germans.
+Lubotzky joined the Fareynikte Partizaner Organizatsye (FPO), the secret underground that was set up in the ghetto and fought against the Germans.
 At the decision of his underground commanders, he was recruited to the ghetto's secret-police unit to gather intelligence.
-Josef Glazman, one of the leaders of United Partisan Organization, informed him of the underground's goals and shared with him various secret plans.
+Josef Glazman, one of the leaders of FPO, informed him of the underground's goals and shared with him various secret plans.
 After his release, he continued his activities in the underground.
 On the day of the liquidation of Vilna's ghetto in September 1943, a small-scale revolt broke out and Lubotzky left the ghetto with a group of about 100 partisans under Abba Kovner, escaping through the sewers to join partisans operating in the surrounding forests.

-Lubotzky lived in a partisan battalion in the Rudniki forests, taking part in raids on German convoys and on local villages.
+Lubotzky lived in a Soviet partisan battalion in the Rūdninkai forest, taking part in raids on German convoys and on local villages.
 His sister Nusia, the only survivor of his family, fought with him as a partisan in its patrol unit.
 In one of the battles, on 3 May 1944, Iser was wounded in the leg, the wound became infected, he developed a high temperature and his comrades not only expected his death but even dug a grave for him.
 A partisan Jewish nurse, however, treated him with leaf bandages and medicines stolen from a German shipment and saved his life.
 In time, the son of the nurse who assisted Iser later treated as a doctor Lubotzky's grandson, Asael Lubotzky, when he was wounded during the Second Lebanon War.

-Lubotzky participated in the capture of Vilna by the Red Army forces.
-After the Germans withdrew, he was drafted into the Soviet secret police, the NKVD, due to his command of the languages of the region and, as a result of an attack against terrorists that he commanded, he rose through the ranks to become an officer.
+Lubotzky participated in the Red Army's occupation of Vilnius.
+After the Germans withdrew, he was drafted into the Soviet secret police, the NKVD, due to his command of the region's languages and, as a result of an attack against terrorists that he commanded, he rose through the ranks to become an officer.
 He later received a medal for this action – "Order of the Patriotic War".
 In 1945 he was able to leave the service and return to Poland, where he was appointed head of Betar's rescue organization.
 He helped organize a number of illegal-immigrant ships to Israel, and after having heard that, apart from his sister Nusia, his entire family had perished, he boarded a Transilvania ship from Romania and travelled to Israel.